Projects

 Low intensity and early intervention model

-Over the last 15 years, many countries have developed their own model of youth mental health care.
+Over the past 15 years, many countries have developed their own model of youth mental health care.
 These have largely evolved around an integrated care model within a youth hub, such as headspace in Australia and Foundry in Canada.
 While these models have been widely successful in adapting to other high-resource settings, the same cannot be said for programs in low- and middle-resource settings.
 As a result, many low- and middle-resource settings are examining models that require less resource allocation and access to a specialist youth mental health workforce.

 Orygen Global is leading a project to better understand the low-intensity and early intervention model approach to support young people’s mental health and wellbeing and how this could be applied in different resource settings around the globe.